 Subject Prescribed description

+Employment, Any employment, office, business, trade, profession or

+offic vocation carried on for profit or gain.

+e,

+trade For the Business Board, this should include

+, remunerated public sector roles such as

+profe councillors.

+ssion

-1. Employment, office, trade, profession or vocation Any employment, office, business, trade, profession or vocation carried on for profit or gain.
-For the Business Board, this should include remunerated public sector roles such as councillors.
-2. Sponsorship Any payment or provision of any other financial benefit (other than from Combined Authority/Business Board) which is paid as a result of carrying out your duties as a Member, or towards your election expenses.
+or voca tion Sponsorship Any payment or provision of any other financial benefit (other than from Combined Authority/Business Board) which is paid as a result of carrying out your duties as a Member, or towards your election expenses.
 This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
-3. Contracts Any contract with the Combined Authority/Business Board: (a) for goods, works or services are to be provided or works are to be executed; and (b) which has not been fully discharged This includes a contract between the Combined Authority/Business Board and any organisation in which you, or a person specified in paragraph 1.2 below, has a beneficial interest.
+Contracts Any contract with the Combined Authority/Business Board: (a) for goods, works or services are to be provided or works are to be executed; and(b) which has not been fully discharged This includes a contract between the Combined Authority/Business Board and any organisation in which you, or a person specified in paragraph 1.2 below, has a beneficial interest.
 For Business Board Members only Your declaration should include any contracts by any organisation named in 1 above.
 Any contract for goods, works or services entered into by any organisation named at 1. where either party is likely to have a commercial interest in the outcome of business being decided by the Business Board.

-4. Land Any beneficial interest in land which is within the area of combined authority.
+Any hanoficial interest in land which is within the area of Any beneficial interest in land which is within the area of combined authority.
 For Business Board Members only Any beneficial interest you or any organisation listed in 1 may have in land or property which is within the Business Board area which is likely to be affected by a decision made by the Business Board.
-Any licence (alone or jointly with others) to occupy land 5.
-LICENCES in the Combined Authority's area (or Business Board's area for Business Board Members) for a month or longer.
-6. Corporate Tenancies Any tenancy where (to your knowledge): (a) the landlord is the Combined Authority or Business Board; and (b) the tenant is a body in which you, or a person listed in paragraph 1.2 below, has a beneficial interest 7.
-Securities Any beneficial interest in securities of an organisation under 1 where: (a) that body (to your knowledge) has a place of business or land in the Combined Authority's area (or Business Board's area for Business Board Members); and (b) either: (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the person in paragraph 1.2 (below) has a beneficial interest exceeds one hundredth of the total
+Licences Any licence (alone or jointly with others) to occupy land in the Combined Authority's area (or Business Board's area for Business Board Members) for a month or longer.
+Corporate T Any tenancy where (to your knowledge): en an ci (a) the landlord is the Combined Authority or Business Board; and es (b) the tenant is a body in which you, or a person listed in paragraph 1.2 below, has a beneficial interest Securities Any beneficial interest in securities of an organisation under 1 where: (a) that body (to your knowledge) has a place of business or land in the Combined Authority's area (or Business Board's area for Business Board Members); and (b) either: (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the person in paragraph 1.2 (below) has a beneficial interest exceeds one hundredth of the total issued share capital of that class.